 Day 6: Penguin Rookery, Martillo Island

-Today, we continue our exploration of Tierra del Fuego; its history, its magnificent flora and fauna and its traditions.
-After breakfast, we drive to historic estancia Harberton, where we board our Zodiac and travel on the Beagle Channel to Martillo Island.
-On the island we have an hour hike with the guide, who will show and teach us the habits, characteristics and nesting grounds of the Magellanic & Gentoo penguins which return to the island every year.
+Today, we continue our exploration of Tierra del Fuego - its history, its magnificent flora and fauna, and its traditions.
+After breakfast, we drive to the historic estancia Harberton, where we board our zodiac and travel on the Beagle Channel to Martillo Island.
+On the island we spend an hour with the guide, who will show and teach us the habits, characteristics and nesting grounds of the Magellanic and gentoo penguins which return to the island every year.
 The unique location of this island gives us the chance to view an incredible variety of sub-aquatic life, making it an amazing spot for seeing albatrosses, petrels, skuas, cormorants, vultures, South American terns, among other species.